jakewalsh90/Terraform-Azure/Dual-Region-Azure-BaseLab/README.md

 1. baselab_DC2JoinDomain.ps1 - joins the VM to the Domain.
 2. baselab_DC2Promote.ps1 - promotes the VM to a Domain Controller.

-The lab is now deployed and ready to use.
+The lab is now deployed and ready to use!